 You’re one of the millions of people who are living on a tight budget.
-You know that it can be difficult to make ends meet, but you also know that there are plenty of ways to save money.
-Saving money is all about making smarter decisions and finding ways to cut back on spending where you can.
+You know that it can be challenging to make ends meet, but you also know that there are plenty of ways to save money.

 The most obvious first steps would be to create a budget and track your spending.
 But since that is a given, it won’t be listed here.
-Instead, we’ll give you some suggestions that you can implement that will save you some money and help you reach your financial goals.
+Instead, we’ll give you some suggestions that you can implement to save money and help you reach your financial goals.

-Here are a few ideas on how you can save money on your budget.
+Here are a few ideas for saving money on your budget.

 1. Use Cashback Shopping Apps